sridharjayakumar/wvid-contexthub/README.md

 WVID pixel uses an iframe and two JS dependencies (local dnb_coretag_v2.min.js and remote http://ecf.d41.co/sync/) which are loaded as clientlibs dependencies.
 Once loaded WVID pixel makes two external API calls to fetch the visitor data using cookies and IP as input.
 After the data is fetched, it is being persisted in the store.

-Package containing WVID pixel dependencies and sample store and renderer implementation: src/main/content/jcr_root/apps/sample/clientlibs
+Package containing WVID pixel dependencies and dnb store and renderer implementation: src/main/content/jcr_root/apps/dnb/clientlibs

 How to configure?
 -----------------
-WVID requires a user key which can be configured in two ways:
+WVID requires a user key which can be configured using cloud config via servlet (com.adobe.poc.dnb.core.servlets.ConfigurationParserServlet.java)

-1. At install: mvn clean install -PautoInstallPackage -Dwvid.key=ADE9999 (will set wvid.key in src/main/content/jcr_root/apps/sample/clientlibs/dependencies/iframe.js)

-2. Using a servlet (com.adobe.poc.sample.core.servlets.ConfigurationParserServlet.java)